 Seeing smoke?
 NJ forest fire burning hundreds of acres

-CHATSWORTH — Crews continued Monday morning to fight a fire in the forest near the border of Ocean and Burlington counties.
+CHATSWORTH — Crews continued Monday to fight a fire in the forest near the border of Ocean and Burlington counties.

+Firefighters worked all night into Monday morning and got the fire north of Lake Oswego inside Penn State Forest 90 per cent contained DEP spokeswoman Caryn Shinske told New Jersey 101.5.

+She said the Forest Fire Service was sending a flight over the fire during the day.

-Firefighters remained all night into Monday, trying to contain the fire that broke out Sunday afternoon near Lake Oswego, DEP spokeswoman Caryn Schinske told the Asbury Park Press.
-More than 800 acres had been burned by the fire, which sent plumes of grey smoke into the air that could be seen from the Garden State Parkway, according to Schinske.
+843 acres had been burned by the fire since it was first spotted from two fire towers around 2 p.m. on Sunday, according to Shinske, sending plumes of grey smoke into the air that could be seen from the Garden State Parkway.

+Shinske said a sea breeze that developed on Sunday afternoon hampered fire fighting effort.

 The Ocean County Sheriff's Department said winds were blowing the smell of smoke into southern Ocean County on Sunday night.